-Note: the definition and editing of most of the common elements (variables, structured elements, function blocks definitions etc.) are managed by PHC Studio through specific editors, forms and tables.
+- Note: the definition and editing of most of the common elements (variables, structured elements, function blocks definitions etc.) are managed by PHC Studio through specific editors, forms and tables - tors, forms and tables.
 PHC Studio does not allow to edit directly the source code related to the above mentioned common elements.

 The following paragraphs are meant to be a language specification.
-To correctly manage common elements refer to the PHC Studio user quide.
+To correctly manage common elements refer to the PHC Studio user guide.